-The W-8 BEN is the specific form for individuals to establish foreign status for the purposes of taxation.
+The W-8 BEN addressed in this article is the specific form for individuals to establish foreign status for the purposes of taxation.

-Workers should return forms to the requesting body, usually an employer or withholding agency.
+Workers should return forms to the requesting body, usually an employer or withholding agency

 Workers and employers have different responsibilities.

-If a worker does not fill out Form W-8 BEN, they are subject to a tax rate of 30%, even if they qualify for a lower rate.
+If workers do not fill out Form W-8 BEN, they are subject to a tax rate of 30%, even if they qualify for a lower rate.

-This could mean that you are improperly compensating your workers.
-The consequences of improperly withheld pay can be serious and may include breach of the employment contract or other legal troubles.
+This could mean you are improperly compensating your workers.
+The consequences of improperly withheld pay can be serious and may include a breach of the employment contract or other legal troubles.

 Failure to do so opens you up to fines, penalties, and litigation, which can effectively deny benefits to your team.

 One option is to establish a local legal entity in the country where you will be hiring workers.
 However, this process is long, complicated, and expensive.

 Unless you have a local legal entity, an EOR is the only way to employ workers abroad.
 An EOR ensures that you remain compliant with all local laws and regulations.

 EORs have expertise in the countries in which they operate and are able to dedicate their full attention to the country where your workers live.

 Understanding the basic US tax forms, including Form W-8 BEN, is vital for US companies and HR professionals with employees or contractors abroad.

-Whether you want to hire one international contractor or grow an entire international team, Remote is here to help.
+Whether you want to hire one contractor or grow an entire international team, Remote is here to help.

 Subscribe to receive the latest